 As described in this Offering Memorandum, there are different prices for the Trust Units being offered pursuant to the Offering, depending on the number of Trust Units issued at the time of purchase.
-Initial investors in the Trust have paid and/or will pay \$9.00 per Trust Unit, while investors who subscribe for Trust Units after 555,555 Trust Units are issued will pay between \$9.10 and \$10.00 per Trust Unit.
+Initial investors in the Trust paid \$9.00 per Trust Unit, while investors who subscribed for Trust Units after 555,555 Trust Units are issued will pay between \$9.10 and \$10.00 per Trust Unit.
+Trust Units are now being issued at \$10.00 per Trust Unit.
 Those purchasers who subscribe at prices greater than \$9.00 per Trust Unit will have an immediate dilution of their interest in the Trust, as they are paying a higher price per Trust Unit than prior purchasers of Trust Units.
 This dilutive effect will have a significant impact on the returns of those investors subscribing at a higher price.